Quick start

 What it checks

 Can AI agents find your site and understand what it offers?
-Checks for llms.txt, agent cards, OpenAPI / Swagger specs, MCP server manifests, and AI-specific meta tags.
+Checks for llms.txt, agent cards, OpenAPI / Swagger specs, MCP server manifests, AI-specific meta tags, Link headers (RFC 8288), Content-Signals (contentsignals.org), an RFC 9727 api-catalog, Markdown content negotiation, and WebMCP.
 This is the foundation — if agents cannot discover you, nothing else matters.

 Once discovered, can agents actually work with your API?
-Validates that operations are well-defined, authentication is documented, error responses are structured, and idempotency keys are supported.
+Validates that operations are well-defined, authentication is documented (including OpenID Connect and RFC 9728 OAuth Protected Resource metadata), error responses are structured, idempotency keys are supported, and optionally whether protected endpoints speak the x402 payment protocol.
 Agents need predictable interfaces.

 L3 Optimized — 7 checks